brandur/sorg/content/drafts/ruby-memory.md

 ## Slabs and slots (#slabs-and-slots)

-Lets start with a very brief overview of object allocation in Ruby and then walk through some the relevant code.
+Let's start with a very brief overview of object allocation.
 Ruby requests memory from the operating system in chunks that it refers to internally as ***heap pages***.
 The naming is a little unfortunate because these aren't the same thing as the 4k page that the OS will hand out (which I will refer to hereafter as ***OS pages***), but a heap page is mapped to a number of OS pages in virtual memory.
 Ruby sizes its heap pages so that they'll maximize use of OS pages by occupying an even multiple of them (usually 4x4k OS pages = 1x16k heap page).

 !fig src="/assets/ruby-memory/heap-slots.svg" caption="A heap, its heap pages, and slots within each page."